osefatul/amazon-ecommerce-system/README.md

 # Amazon E-commerce System

 ### Intro
-This is a full stack amazon system clone.
-The purpose of this app is to find out how amazon is using thier cutting-edge technologies for e-commerce purpose.
+The purpose of this app is to replicate the full stack of Amazon's system and investigate how Amazon utilizes advanced technologies for e-commerce.

 ### Live
 Click [here](https://amazon-ecommerce-system.netlify.app/) for live demo